 Do you have a large amount of outstanding accounts receivable?
 Are the slow payments hurting your cash flow and effecting business operations?
 If so, accounts receivable financing may be the solution for you.
 This type of financing allows businesses to borrow money against their unpaid invoices.

-In this guide, we will explain what accounts receivable financing is, who can qualify for it and more!
+In this guide, we will explain what accounts receivable financing is, how accounts receivable financing works, who can qualify for it and more!

 What is Accounts Receivable Financing?

-Accounts receivable financing is a type of business loan that allows you to borrow money against your unpaid invoices.
+Accounts receivable financing is based on the credit quality of your customers.
+It is a type of business loan that allows you to borrow money against your unpaid invoices.
 This can be a great solution for businesses that are struggling to make ends meet because of their outstanding invoices.
 With this type of financing, you can get the money you need to keep your business running smoothly.

 How Does Accounts Receivable Financing Work?